 My daughters are 4 and 6 years old.
 We’ve lived in Atlanta, Georgia for a little over three years now.
 We’ve canvassed the state in search of family fun (’cause that’s what you do when family doesn’t live nearby).
 We’ve been lucky to find it several times.
 I have a deep affection for Hotlanta and Georgia (as evidenced by my Instagram feed #ILoveGA #ILoveATL).
 And I have much love for you, dear reader—too much to let you waste your time on things that will make you go crazy (or make your kids go crazy).

-Here’s my list of top 10 things to do in Georgia:
+Here’s my list of top 10 things to do in Georgia with kids:

 1. Georgia Aquarium